pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 That's just the array of outside ntp servers and options we expressed as a JSON array coming back as a puppet array our module will use when it generates configuration files from its templates.

 > **Something Went Wrong?** If, instead, you get `nil`, `false`, or something else completely, you should step back through your Hiera configuration making sure:

 > - Your `hiera.yaml` file matches the example we provided
-> - You've put a symlink to `hiera.yaml` where the command line tool expects to find it (`/etc/hiera.yaml`)
+ - You've put a symlink to `hiera.yaml` where the command line tool expects to find it (`/etc/hiera.yaml`)
-> - You've saved your `kermit.acme.com` data source file with a `.json` extension
+ - You've saved your `kermit.acme.com` data source file with a `.json` extension
-> - Your data source file's JSON is well formed.
+ - Your data source file's JSON is well formed.
 Missing or extraneous commas will cause the JSON parser to fail

 Provided everything works and you get back that array of ntp servers, you're ready to configure another node.

 ### `grover.acme.com.json`

-Our next ntp node, `grover.acme.com`, is a little less critical to our infrastructure than `bugs`, so we can be a little more permissive with its configuration: It's o.k. if grover's ntp packages are automatically updated.
-We also want grover to use kermit as its ntp server of choice.
+Our next ntp node, `grover.acme.com`, is a little less critical to our infrastructure than kermit, so we can be a little more permissive with its configuration: It's o.k. if grover's ntp packages are automatically updated.
+We also want grover to use kermit as its primary ntp server.
 Let's express that as JSON:

 	{
 	   "ntp::restrict" : false,